 Break and separate eggs.
 We will only need the yolks.
 (We can use the whites in some sugar free desserts like the Floating Islands)

+Get the oil ready by pouring it into a measuring jug.
+(In case of olive oil use only virgin and NOT extra virgin olive oil because extra virgin olive oil has a very strong flavor).
 Add the mustard to the egg yolks.
 We can use an empty jar for this or our favorite mixing bowl.
 The advantage of the jar is that we don't mess around that much with bowls and a lid can be put on it when it's done.
-However, the jar requires a bit of practice as it tends to move around while the mayo hardens.Healthy-homemade-mayonnaise-recipe-process
+However, the jar requires a bit of practice as it can spin around if the beater touches the side of the jar.

 Keep whisking and adding the second half of the oil until the end.
 In case we have any failed attempts that didn't thicken or broke up then this is the time to use it.